 The pan can get a little crowded with all the ingredients.
 After the sausage is finished cooking, remove it from pan and continue to cook the onions over high heat to brown and finish cooking them.

 Pair it up with nice glass of Chianti to keep things Italian and because the flavors of this dish are bold.
+Learn more about pairing food and wine.

 Special Tools & Equipment Used